SoftUni-Internal/interactive-content/EN/01-Exam/02-Mu-Online.md

 cat 40\|potion 30
 [/input]
 [output]
-You slew cat.
+You have slayed a cat.
-You healed for 30 hp.
+30 health points restored.
 Current health: 90 hp.
 You've made it!
 Bitcoins: 0